 Our view was mostly, as you can see by the photos and video, a gigantic crater filled with smoke.
 But as the sun set, the lava became increasingly more visible.
 Consequently, the desire to stay at the top of the crater, despite the cold, was harder to resist.
 Eventually, the chef’s call for dinner made us all crawl down and into one of the huts for a delicious (and hot!) three-course meal courtesy of our hosts.

 Words cannot describe how our surroundings had changed when we came out of the hut again after dinner.
 The grey, rocky landscape was suddenly bathed in the dark red hues of Mount Doom.
 Cue all of the Lord of the Rings quotes.

 None of the photos I took does the magma justice, so if you want to understand the almost spiritual experience we had at the top of Mt.
 Nyiragongo, you’ll just have to go and visit it yourself!
 (Or you can watch this video.)
-We stayed at the edge for hours watching rocks melt while shooting stars traveled across the night sky above.
+We stayed at the edge for hours, watching rocks melt while shooting stars travelled across the night sky above.

 The next morning, we arose at 5 am to watch the sunrise over Goma with Nescafe to keep us warm in the still pervasive winds.

 We said goodbye to our huts, to the lava and the wind, and started the climb down as the sun rose slowly in the skies.
 For anyone wanting to try out this hike: Pack enough clothes, you will be freezing from you reach the top until you are at least halfway down the mountain again.

 Happy campers at the bottom of the trail: